the-sink/Cobalt/README.md

 ## Requirements

 - `git`
-- `node` 12.0.0 or higher
+- `node` 16.0.0 or higher (required by discord.js v13)
 - node-gyp build tools (required for Enmap and many other libraries)

 ## Intents

 Intents can be added/removed near the top of ``index.js`` when the Discord client is created.
 For info about intents check out the [official Discord.js guide page](https://discordjs.guide/popular-topics/intents.html) and the [official Discord docs page](https://discord.com/developers/docs/topics/gateway#gateway-intents).
 Certain intents may require extra steps.
+As of discord.js v13, declaring intents is **required**.

 ## Starting the bot